February 2025

 UPCOMING HIGH IMPACT EVENTS:

-• The 38th OPEC and non-OPEC Ministerial Meeting (ONOMM) is scheduled for 1 December.
+• 28th May The 39th OPEC and non-OPEC Ministerial Meeting (ONOMM)

 MARKET COMMENTARY

-Daily technical indicators of oil futures (BM) prices indicated a strong market bias toward selling.
-Technical oscillators in the prior month pointed towards a weak market state.
-Historical volatility indicated that the price from the prior month’s close could range between $64.15 to $79.59 ($15.44) in the next 31 days.
-Daily support ($63.28 to $64.14) or weekly resistance ($75.90 to $82.30) areas could be considered by investors or traders in planning their entries or exits based on their trading strategies.
+Daily technical indicators of oil futures (BM) prices indicated very weak market conditions.
+Technical oscillators in the prior month pointed toward selling market conditions.
+Using historical volatility, the price from the prior month’s close could range between $67.25 and $78.37 ($11.12) in the next 32 days.
+Investors or traders could consider weekly support ($71.12 to $73.62) or weekly resistance ($79.92 to $82.03) areas when planning their entries or exits based on their trading strategies.
 Weekly chart prices were sideward, holding between $70 and $99.

 Source: TradingView | Events Source: FXStreet | Conditions Table: using daily SMA (10, 20, 30,50, 100, 200), EMA (10, 20, 30,50, 100, 200), Ichimoku Cloud (9, 26, 52), VWMA (20), HullMA (9), RSI (14), Stochastic (14, 3, 3), CCI (20), ADX (14, 14), Awesome Oscillator, Momentum (10), MACD (12, 26, 9), Stochastic RSI (3, 3, 14, 14), Williams %R (14), Bulls and Bears Power and Ultimate Oscillator (7,14,28) | Statistical Ranges: projecting daily Historical Volatility (21, 42, 63) | Support & Resistance Levels: using AutoUFOs® (0.5) applied to daily, weekly and monthly timeframes (plotted as dotted lines that represent relevant support and resistance price zones colored as follows: red = resistance levels & green = support levels)